Chandler the Chicken – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Add this amigurumi chicken pattern to your favorites and save it to your project queue on Ravelry.
+Add this free crochet chicken amigurumi to your favorites and save it to your project queue on Ravelry.

 Free Crochet Pattern for Chandler the Chicken